influxdata/iot-api-python/README.md

 You will store your virtual device information in the first bucket.
 Telemetry data from the device will be stored in the second bucket.
 (You will learn more about this later on in the guide).

-Create a new file called `devices.py` within your `api` directory.
+In your `./api` directory, create a `devices.py` file.
 This file will hold the core functionality for your app.

 ```python
 import configparser